nexZeroTwo/rmqcc/readme.txt

 	* Multiple 'threads'.
 The library allows a builtin to make a duplicate of the current execution state, or to wipe the current state.
 This allows sleep commands and fork commands.
 How handy.

 	* Integrated QC compiler.
-FTEQCC comes as part of qclib.
+RMQCC comes as part of qclib.
 By setting up an interface with a specific value, you can cause it to always run, or run only if it detects a source change.

 	* Support for different sorts of progs.
 Namly Hexen2's, kkqwsv's bigprogs, and FTE's extended format with extra opcodes and possibly fully 32bit offsets.
 The use of kkqwsv's progs is not recommended - this might be removed at some point.